 Same as "singleTask", but following point is different.
-Only root Activity can belongs to the newly generated task.
+Only root Activity can belong to the newly generated task.
 So instance of Activity which was launched by this mode is always root activity.
 Now, we need to pay attention to the case that the class name of called Activity and the class name of Activity which is included in a task are different although the task which has the same name of called Activity's affinity already exists.
+In this case, a new task will be created.